 I am in the process of having an article published which I have produced with a collaborator at another UK instituition.
 Do we both upload the research data produced from this project onto our institutional repositories?

-There is no requirement for any research data created at another institution to be uploaded onto Aston Data Explorer.
+There is no requirement for any research data created at another institution to shared.

-My research compromises of highly sensitive data which has been obtained from the analysis of human participants, am I exempt from sharing?
+My research comprises of highly sensitive data which has been obtained from the analysis of human participants, am I exempt from sharing?

-When human participants are involved, written informed consent should be provided by the individuals if there data is to be shared.
+When human participants are involved, the requirements set out by the GDPR (General Data Protection Regulation) must be adhered to.
+Written informed consent should be provided by the individuals if there data is to be shared.
 Researchers should ensure that when participants provide written consent they are advised on the potential future uses of their data when shared together with how data will be stored and confidentiality maintained.